 - Courses that satisfy a General Education domain at another SUNY school will automatically satisfy that domain at Old Westbury.
 Note, however, that Old Westbury’s Math and Basic Communications proficiency requirements have specific additional requirements.

 - Courses that transfer in as equivalent to courses offered at Old Westbury will receive the LEC credit given to that OW course.

 - Other transfer courses that meet the learning outcomes of domain can be considered for LEC credit by petition to the Liberal Education Committee (LEC).
-Such requests should be directed first to the Transfer Articulation Manager, Rachel Littenberg (littenbergr [at] oldwestbury.edu), who will consult with the LEC on your behalf.
+Such requests should be directed first to the Director of Transfer Services, Rachel Littenberg (littenbergr [at] oldwestbury.edu), who will consult with the LEC on your behalf.
 Note that you will be asked to submit syllabi and catalog descriptions for the course in order to have it considered.